jfcon/chatter/README.md

 ### Setup

-Install the dependencies and start the server.
+Install the dependencies then start the server and Webpack compiler.

 ```
 npm install
-npm start
+npm start //Once for server, once for Webpack
 open http://localhost:3000
 ```